memgraph/docs/mage/query-modules/cpp/collections.md

 ### `sum_longs(numbers)`

 Calculates the sum of list elements casted to integers.
+The initial list elements have to be of type Numeric, or an exception is thrown.

 #### Input: